Asadullah-Dal17/Machine-Learning-Models-Mediapipe-/README.md

 If can want to ask any thing about this project, ask me on social media,

-You can support me, just starting this, repo, and you subscribe to my Youtube channel [AiPhile](https://www.youtube.com/c/aiphile), thanks you so much.
+You can support me, by just star :star: this repo, and if  you can subscribe to my Youtube channel [AiPhile](https://www.youtube.com/c/aiphile), it will feel wonders :joy: for me....

+Thanks you so much.

 ## :green_heart: Join Me on Social Media :green_heart: